Appalachian Teaching Project

 The first project was held in the fall of 2001 and emerged from a number of meetings of members of the Consortium of Appalachian Centers with the Appalachian Regional Commission staff.
 These meetings resulted in a grant that supported pilot efforts to involve students and faculty in a regional teaching collaboration, the ATP.

-The Consortium of Appalachian Centers is currently composed of fifteen (15) colleges, universities, and community colleges from the Appalachian region that are dedicated to working more closely together in service to the Appalachian region to improve the quality of life for its residents.
+The Consortium of Appalachian Centers currently is composed sixteen colleges and universities from the Appalachian region that are dedicated to working more closely together in service to the Appalachian region to improve the quality of life for its residents.